maurosoria/dirsearch/README.md

 - Fast
 - Easy and simple to use
 - Multithreading
-- Filtering wildcard responses (invalid webpages)
+- Wildcard responses filtering (invalid webpages)
 - Keep alive connections
 - Support for multiple extensions
 - Support for every HTTP method